 Since it was established, Grounded Lithium set about acquiring ground holdings both through government land sales and by means of contractual arrangements with private landowners.

-It has enough money to carry out the early stages of its exploration plans after raising C$5.7 million – although noting that this is a fraction of the market capitalisation of other explorers in western Canada.
+It has enough money to carry out the early stages of its exploration plans after a C$5.7 million cap raise – although noting that this is a fraction of the market capitalisation of other explorers in western Canada.

 After the completion of the reverse takeover, Grounded Lithium president and chief executive officer Gregg Smith said that with the public listing completed, the company was looking to accessing capital “in many more forms than would otherwise be available to a private junior start-up”.

 He said this listing is a “significant milestone” for the overall business plan.